group6tech/diva-docs/app/v4/editor/send-logs.md

 {% include platform-switcher.html mac=true win=true %}

-Occasionally Group6 Support may ask you to send the log files from DIVA Client to help identify an issue.
+Occasionally Group 6 Support may ask you to send the log files from DIVA Client to help identify an issue.

 ## Send log files